LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

   similar_values = [item[1] for item in heapq.nsmallest(IP_return_count, heap)]
   # CLEAN UP USED LIBRARIES AND RETURN RESULT
   del heapq
+  del math
   return similar_values
 ```

 The Python `heapq` [@heapq] module, which implements a priority queue, is used for this purpose.
-The calculated distances from the mean value of the measurements to the global mean value are inserted into this queue.
+The calculated distances from the `CoG` value of the measurements to are inserted into this queue.
 Subsequently, as many elements of the queue are returned as defined by the `IP_return_count` parameter.
 The actual sorting was carried out by the queue in the background.